Configuration

 MEERKAT_LOG_LEVEL

-.
+error.
 Log messages at or above the specified level will get logged; all

 others will be silently discarded.